Cherry blossoms in Tokyo: Best spots and festivals

 Shinjuku Gyoen

-This garden in central Tokyo is home to dozens of species of cherry tree, totaling more than 1,000 trees in all.
+In fact, there’s more than 1,000 trees overall.
 Because of the great variety, you can enjoy blossoms in Shinjuku even if you are a week early or late for Tokyo’s full bloom.

 • How to get there: Take the Yamanote Line to Shinjuku Station.
-The garden is a ten-minute walk from the station.
+The garden is a 10-minute walk from the station.

 Ueno Park